 plans, please see "Compensation Discussion and Analysis-Long-Term Incentives."
-Solution and Analysis-Long-Term Incentives."
+Sol 2019 and is contingent on our total shareholder return relative to the Performance Peer Group.
+Any shares earned will vest on December 31, 2018.
+For more information regarding long-term incentives plans, please see "Compensation Discussion and Analysis-Long-Term Incentives."
 (4)